 Banco de Portugal assesses SICOI’s operation on a regular basis by analysing the operational component and conducts ad-hoc assessments where needed.

-SICOI is made up of five subsystems, corresponding to the different payment instruments:
+SICOI is made up of six subsystems, corresponding to the different payment instruments:

 Cheques and similar documents